"Does life imitate art, or does art imitate life?" Whatever the answer is, the Arts are alive and well here in Morton 709.

 In 1994, Dr. Teater began teaching physics at Morton High School, where he taught for nine years.
 During that time he coached football, softball, WYSE and served as the junior class sponsor and Science Department chair.
 He also earned his Master of Science in Educational Administration from Illinois State University in 1997.

-His first administrative position was at Morton High school as an assistant principal in 2003.
+His first administrative position was at Morton High School as an assistant principal in 2003.
 While serving as the assistant principal, he earned his Doctor of Education in Curriculum and Instruction at Illinois State University in 2004.
-In 2006, he moved to the central office at Morton and is currently serving as the Director of Curriculum and Technology.
+In 2006, he moved to the central office at Morton where he has served as the Director of Technology, Director of Curriculum and Technology, and is currently serving as an Assistant Superintendent.

-Dr. Teater has been married to his wife, Linda, for over 20 years and they have lived in Morton for most of that time.
-Their three children, Lillian, Elaina and Clinton, all attend the Morton schools.
+Dr. Teater has been married to his wife, Linda, for over 30 years and they have lived in Morton for most of that time.
+Their three children, Lillian, Elaina, and Clinton, have all attended the Morton schools.

 Amy Zimmerman is the Accounts Payable Clerk.
 She assists with accounts payable, managing the free and reduced lunch program, managing certificates of insurance, managing elementary activity accounts, district credit cards, and reimbursements.
 Contact Amy regarding any of these functions.